TruebitProtocol/interactive-coin-offerings/README.md

 #### submitBid(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage, uint256, uint256, uint256)
 *(InteractiveCrowdsaleLib.sol, line 67)*

 Allows participants to submit ETH bids with a personal cap and linked list spot prediction.
-This function registers the bid in the sale and calculates the valuation pointer
+First, the function checks to see if the bid is valid.
+Then it inserts the personal valuation cap into the linked list, if necessary.
+It then updates the participants bid records.
+Lastly, it performs the operations to assign the new valuation pointer to the correct bucket.
+It then logs the current token price and emits an event.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self